PRINCIPAL INVESTIGATOR

 Sarah Donaher

 Sarah received her M.S. in Marine Sciences from UNC Chapel Hill in August 2020.
 Her thesis is entitled "Bivalve Facilitation Mediates Physical Disturbance on Temperate/Subtropical Seagrass Meadows".
 Her MS research is published in Ecosphere.
-She is now a Ph.D. student at Clemson University!
+She received her Ph.D. from Clemson University in 2024.

 Sarah received her M.S. in Marine Sciences from UNC Chapel Hill in August 2020.
 Her thesis is entitled "Bivalve Facilitation Mediates Physical Disturbance on Temperate/Subtropical Seagrass Meadows".
 Her MS research is published in Ecosphere.
-She is now a Ph.D. student at Clemson University!
+She received her Ph.D. from Clemson University in 2024.

 Adam Nothstein